-In 2010, Endeavour commenced exploration activities on the Terronera Project.
-Initial work included mainly data compilation, field mapping and sampling.
-A total of \$325,586 (including acquisition and property holding costs) was spent on exploration activities on the Terronera Project in 2010.
+In 2010, Endeavour Silver commenced exploration activities on the Terronera Project.
+Initial work mainly included data compilation, field mapping and sampling.
+A total of US \$325,600 (including property holding costs) was spent on exploration activities on the Terronera Project.

-In 2011, exploration activities continued on the Terronera Project including geological mapping, rock chip sampling, topographic surveying and diamond drilling.
-A total of \$2,249,443 (including acquisition and property holding costs) was spent on exploration activities on the Terronera Project in 2011.
+In 2011, exploration activities continued on the Terronera Project and included geological mapping, rock chip sampling, topographic surveying and diamond drilling.

+A total of US \$2.25 million (including property holding costs) was spent on exploration activities on the Terronera Project in 2011.

 In 2012, exploration activities continued on the Terronera Project, primarily involving surface diamond drilling.

-A total of \$3,455,816 (including acquisition and property holding costs) was spent on exploration activities on the Terronera Project in 2012.
+A total of US \$3.46 million (including property holding costs) was spent on exploration activities on the Terronera Project in 2012.

 In 2013, exploration activities continued on the Terronera Project.
-Follow-up surface diamond drilling continued in the Terronera vein area.
+Follow-up surface diamond drilling continued in the Terronera Vein area.
 Also, geological mapping, trenching and sampling was conducted in the Terronera South and Quiteria West areas.

-A total of \$3,944,570 (including acquisition and property holding costs) was spent on exploration activities on the Terronera Project in 2013.
+A total of US \$3.94 million (including property holding costs) was spent on exploration activities on the Terronera Project in 2013.

-The 2014 exploration program included 6,250m of core in approximately 20 surface diamond drill holes to delineate resources on the Terronera vein.
-The field activities included detailed mapping and trenching, mainly focused to the south and northern part of Terronera, and also the west part of Quiteria West vein.
-Endeavour spent \$2,807,644, mainly on diamond drilling, in 2014.
+The 2014 exploration program included 6,250 m of core in approximately 20 surface diamond drill holes to delineate resources on the Terronera Vein.

+The field activities included detailed mapping and trenching, mainly focused to the south and northern part of Terronera, and also the west part of Quiteria West Vein.

+Endeavour Silver spent US \$1.55 million mainly on diamond drilling.